ylkwd/OO-Language-Comparison/Procedural_programming.md

 This only works in a class.

 ## Does Swift support Procedural programming?
-No. Swift is also an Object-Oriented programming.
+**No**.
+Swift is also an Object-Oriented programming.
 It does have some other features that differ from Java.
 However, The fundamental component of Object-Oriented concept is still kept in Swift language.

 A simple print statement shows below:
 ``` Swift